rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 a few examples.

 I have no complaints about my iPod Nano.
 Probably because I don't use it.
+Don't get me wrong, it's a jewel of a thing, but it no longer fits into the way I live.

 Instead I use an iPod Touch.
 It's a good piece of kit and has lasted well.
 Before that I had one of the last hard-disk video iPods.